 Skoufis also ran on the Working Families Party line.

 “Thank you, Orange County!”
-Skoufis said in a statement after declaring his victory in the late evening of Nov.
+Skoufis said in a statement after declaring his victory late in the evening of Nov.
 5. “Public service is a privilege I don’t take lightly.
 This win is for all of us.”

-The 42nd Senate District covers most of Orange County except Montgomery and Newburgh.
+The 42nd Senate District covers most of Orange County, except Montgomery and Newburgh.

 He also carried or tied in a larger number of precincts in the town of Monroe, the home base for his two challengers, Houle and Mitts.